madetech/handbook/guides/hiring/referral_policy.md

 __Charity__ – should you wish to not take us up on any of the exciting incentives then you can opt to make a charitable donation which we will make on your behalf to our associated charity for the given year of the campaign.

-## Additional rules for rewards

-* Employees will receive awards within 30 days of each stage
-* We never say no to a receiving a profile of a referral and will ensure that someone from our TA team contacts that individual within 72hrs of receipt of the profile – you can refer as many time as you wish.
-Please be sure to evaluate our roles and requirements and make a judgement on suitability to ensure everyone’s time and expectations are well managed.
-* If the same candidate is referred by multiple employees, the first employee gets a reward, so act fast if you know someone that could be suited to our open positions.
-* There is a 12 month time limit on a referred candidate, meaning if you refer someone to us and they are not right for the current positions now, you could still receive a payment if they are hired in the next 12 months.
-You will however not receive a payment if you leave Made Tech.
-However the reward will align to the level set at the time of the introduction for our standard scheme (ie. Outside of promotional campaigns or revisions of this policy)
-* Any financial reward is of course open to taxation and as such please contact finance should you have any questions regarding the deductions – which will be automatically made in your pay cycle

 ## Who is eligible to take part?

 All our permanent employees are eligible to take part in this program – as such the program does not include contractors or third-party vendors.